GravityKit/GravityView/readme.txt

 == Changelog ==

-= 1.9.1 on June 24 =
+* Fixed: Edit Entry and Delete Entry may not always show in embedded Views = 1.9.1 on June 24 =
 * Fixed: Allow "Admin Only" fields to appear in Edit Entry form
 	- New behavior: If the Edit Entry tab isn't configured in GravityView (which means all fields will be shown by default), GravityView will hide "Admin Only" fields from being edited by non-administrators.
 If the Edit Entry tab is configured, then GravityView will use the field settings in the configuration, overriding Gravity Forms settings.